joephayes/monastic-orders-choropleth-map/README.md

 ## Location Quotients

+In economics, a location quotient is used to determine areas where employment in a specific industry may be over or under represented.
+In this example, the location quotient concept is applied to the number of monastic foundations by order in Norman Sicily.
+Hopefully, location quotients will identify concentrations of orders in certain provinces of Sicily.
+In the model, the monastic order replaces the concept of industry.
+For regions, the boundaries of the modern provinces are used for convenience, while the reference area is the whole of Sicily.

 According to the Bureau of Economic Analysis, "A location quotient (LQ) is an analytical statistic that measures a region’s industrial specialization relative to a larger geographic unit (usually the nation)".<sup>[1](#footnote1)</sup>

 Location quotients are calculated by a three step method:

-1. Divide the local industry employment by the all industry total of local employment.
+1. Divide the local employment for a specific industry by the sum of employment in all industries for the local area.
-1. Divide reference area industry employment by the all industry total of reference area employment.
+1. Divide reference area industry employment by the sum of all employment in all industries for the reference area.
-1. Divide the local ratio by the reference area employment.
+1. Divide the local ratio by the reference area ratio.

 Normally, "local" denotes a state or region while "reference area" denotes a nation.

 A location quotient of greater than 1.0 indicates the industry has a greater share of local employment than does the reference area.<sup>[2](#footnote2)</sup>

-In this example, I am applying the location quotient concept to the number of monastic foundations by order in Norman Sicily.
-I hope to identify concentrations of orders in certain provinces of Sicily.
-In my model, the monastic order replaces the concept of industry.
-For regions, the modern provinces are used, while the reference area is the whole of Sicily.
+In this model, a location quotient of greater than 1.0 indicates that a particular monastic order has a greater concentration of foundations in a specific modern province of Sicily.

 ## Data